9 Questions You Should Ask Your Window Installer | Brennan DFW

 One other item to note about removing windows: If you’re doing window replacement as part of a remodeling project, it’s sometimes impossible to take out the windows without damaging the surrounding paint or sheetrock.
 If you’re planning to paint or wallpaper at the same time, Willy advises that you schedule that for after the window replacement.
 This also applies if you’re planning to install shutters.

-3. How Long Will This Take?
+6. How Long Will Installation Take?

-5. Do You Need to Pull a Permit for my Window Replacement Job?
+9. Do You Need to Pull a Permit for my Window Replacement Job?

 Permit requirements vary city-to-city.
 Some cities require them, others don’t; it is entirely dependent upon which city or municipality the property is located.
 Your window company should be responsible for the permit, but permits are ultimately the responsibility of the property owner, so be sure and ask your window company so you know it’s done.
-Expect the city to do an inspection of the project to make sure it meets their standards.
-If you have questions about your city’s policy, check with the Inspections Department or look at the Code of Ordinances.

-New windows can give your house a whole new look and feel and improve the view from the inside.
-They can save you money on energy bills and increase the security of your home.
 When you’re ready to make the investment, reduce the anxiety of the process by doing your homework and knowing what works and what doesn’t.
 Don’t be afraid to ask questions and be persistent.
 Select your windows and installer with care and reap the rewards of your effort with years of enjoyment from your new windows.

 Brennan